-Name Туре Description cardinality number The estimated number of records the query would return, based on index fields, if any. fields string[] The index fields used for the query, if the leading operation type is ${\tt Index}$ , otherwise null. leadingOperationType string The primary operation type that will be used to optimize the query.
-This can be one of these values: • Index-The query will use an index on the query object.
-Other-The query will use optimizations internal to Salesforce. • Sharing-The query will use an index based on the user's sharing rules.
-If there are sharing rules that limit which records are visible to the current user, those rules can be used to optimize the query.
+Name Туре Description cardinality number The estimated number of records the query would return, based on index fields, if any. fields string[] The index fields used for the query, if the leading operation type is Index, otherwise null. leadingOperationType string The primary operation type that will be used to optimize the query.
+This can be one of these values: Index-The query will use an index on the query object.Other-The query will use optimizations internal to Salesforce.